davidvc/code-mcp/docs/proposal.md

 The Neo4j-based approach is recommended because it:

 1. Provides optimal performance for relationship-heavy queries
-2. Enables complex analysis through simple Cypher queries
+2. Enables complex analysis through direct graph queries
 3. Supports natural evolution of the codebase understanding
 4. Scales well with codebase size and query complexity